You are here

 Myth: People with anxiety are weak and should just pull themselves together.

 Fact: People are not diagnosed with an anxiety disorder unless it's much more overwhelming and impairing than the typical anxiety people feel.
-People with anxiety need treatment to manage their feelings and feel safe.
+People with anxiety disorders often need treatment to manage their feelings and feel safe.
 Having a disorder has nothing to do with a person’s “strength”.
 It is a combination of biological, psychological, and environmental factors that lead to the illness.
 Telling someone who has an anxiety disorder to “just calm down” or "pull it together" is like telling someone who needs glasses to “just see better”.
 It simply doesn’t work that way.

 Myth: Avoiding anxiety producing situations is a good way to manage your worry.